colinat/Python/basics/ides-and-code-editors.md

 <img src="https://files.realpython.com/media/Thonny.cd8d2c35f9a3.png" height="300"/>

-You can refer to this [site](https://realpython.com/python-ides-code-editors-guide/#what-are-ides-and-code-editors) for brief explanations and other possible tool recommendation
+You can refer to [this site](https://realpython.com/python-ides-code-editors-guide/#what-are-ides-and-code-editors) for brief explanations on various editors and other possible tool recommendations

 ## Summary